marcelldls/TechnicalAssignment/README.md

 ## Design considerations:

-If no third party dependancies, no need to manage virtual environment if code supported by python 3.x Also no need for installation means no packaging (execute by script calling interpreter with shebang line)
+If no third party dependancies, no need to manage virtual environment if code supported by python 3.x Also no need for installation means no packaging requirement (execute by script calling interpreter with shebang line)

 The following is tested:
 - PEP 8 conformity – Style Guide for Python Code (check with Pylint)
-- Python 3.x compatibility (check with tox)
+- Python 3.x compatibility (check py35, py38, py11 with tox)

 The following failure modes are considered:
 - Call error